camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-controls/20-date-inputs.html.md

 is returned by the datepicker.
 It must be the ISO Date Format.
 * `is-open="dateFieldOpened"`: This attribute contains the name of the variable, which indicates the open status of the datepicker.
-It must be the same variable, which is set to true in the `open` function in the javascript snippet.
+It must be the same variable, which is set to true in the `open` function in the JavaScript snippet.
 If a form contains multiple datepickers, they must have different values for this attribute.

 Attributes of the datepicker button:
 * `ng-click="open($event)"`: This attribute contains the name of the function which is called when the datepicker button is clicked.
-It must be the function name of the javascript snippet which sets the `is-open` variable to true.
+It must be the function name of the JavaScript snippet which sets the `is-open` variable to true.
 If a form contains multiple date pickers, they must have different function names, or the name of the `is-open` variable must be passed to the function.

-[javascript]: ref:#custom-javascript
+[JavaScript]: ref:#custom-javascript